AlexHowansky/ork-beer/README.md

 Run `beer countries <set>` to see a unique list of countries in a set.
 If you do not provide a value for `<set>`, the most recent set will be used.

+## states
+Run `beer states <set>` to see a unique list of states in a set.
+If you do not provide a value for `<set>`, the most recent set will be used.

+## regions
+Run `beer regions` to see a list of the preferred regional maps and layers.
+These are rougly based on US Census Bureau regions but are adjusted slightly so that each region contains about 1000 breweries.

 ## kml
 Run `beer kml <output file> [<set>] [<region|state|country> [<region|state|country>...]]` to generate a KML file.
 If you do not provide a value for `<set>`, the most recent set will be used.
-You must specify at least one state (by its abbreviation), region (by its label as defined in `src/State.php`), or country (by its name as shown in the `beer countries` command.)
+You must specify at least one state (by name or abbreviation), region (by its name as shown in the `beer regions` command), or country (by its name as shown in the `beer countries` command.)
 If you provide multiple values, they will be output into the same file as separate layers.
 For
 example: